Operation Mars: Outcome

 "The Western Front failed to penetrate enemy defences," according to Zhukov.
 The Germans were able to hit the flank of the Kalinin Front and trapped Major General MD Solomatin's Mechanized Corps for three days before they were relieved.

-Operation Mars was a military failure, and the Soviets were unable to accomplish any of their objectives.
+Operation Mars was a military failure, and the Soviets were unable to achieve any of their objectives.
 However, in the aftermath of Operation Mars the commander of Army Group Centre, Generalfeldmarschall Günther von Kluge, recommended the Germans abandon the salient to economize on manpower and to assume more defensible positions.
 Adolf Hitler refused.
 His denial of a major withdrawal in the winter of 1941–1942 had ultimately stabilized the German Army when it was on the edge of a collapse.
 Subsequently, he was less willing to heed the advice of his commanders.
 In addition, he was unwilling to give up any ground he had won and saw usefulness in retaining the salient as a starting point for a future thrust upon Moscow.
 However, in the spring of 1943, his desire to move back onto the offensive made him more receptive to withdrawing forces from the salient to free up manpower for operations elsewhere.
 A staged withdrawal was begun at the beginning of March 1943.
 By 23 March, the withdrawal was complete.

 Historian A. V. Isayev has pointed out that together with influences on other sectors during the winter of 1942–1943, Operation Mars had an effect upon the strategic situation in 1943.
-In the plan for the large offensive at Kursk in July 1943, the German Ninth Army was located in the southern area of the Orel salient.
-It delivered the assault upon the Kursk salient from the north.
-However, losses suffered at Rzhev during Operation Mars resulted in the Ninth Army being short of forces, particularly infantry formations, and it could not muster enough force to fulfill its task.
+In the plan for the large offensive at Kursk in July 1943, the German Ninth Army was positioned in the southern area of the Orel salient.
+It assaulted the Kursk salient from the north.
+However, its losses suffered at Rzhev during Operation Mars resulted in the Ninth Army being short of forces, particularly infantry, and it could not muster enough force to fulfill its task.